 All Chinese people in Australia are potential (or actual) agents of the CCP.
-Towards Chinese living in Australia (China sees no distinction between first-generation migrants or Australian-Chinese citizens), the CCP takes a “carrot and stick approach.”
+Towards Chinese living in Australia–China sees no distinction between first-generation migrants or Australian-Chinese citizens–the CCP takes a “carrot and stick approach.”

-Serve the Chinese government in a way that is useful–financial incentives, business connections, prestige, national pride and employment opportunities may all follow for Chinamen who acquiesce.
+Serve the Chinese government in a way that is useful–then financial resources, business connections, prestige, national pride and employment opportunities may all follow for Chinamen who acquiesce.
 But refuse to act for China or resist its influence, and the government has various ‘stick’ tools for inflicting retribution.
 These include: ousting dissidents from Chinese organisations, refusing them visas to visit sick relatives in China, threatening relatives, imprisonment upon return to China, or even stripping financial assets.
 Importantly, as China has no independent judiciary for citizens to appeal state decisions, there is little the government can’t do in coercing Chinese people into action.
-These nefarious activities of China’s government make Chinese people distinctly subversive compared to other Australian-based minorities.
+These activities of China’s government make Chinese people distinctly subversive compared to other Australian-based minorities.

 Now to the poisonous influence of Chinese businessmen who reside in Australia; Huang Xiangmo is one of them.
 Up until the December 2017 Dastiyari affair, Beijing looked upon Huang “favourably” as he used his political, business, and cultural influence to promote Chinese interests.

 In April 2014, Huang convened a meeting in Hong Kong with the then-trade minister Andrew Robb, to discuss the proposed China-Australia Free Trade Agreement.
 Hamilton points out it was Huang who suggested restrictions on Chinese visas and investment should be lifted.
-The eventual agreement signed in October 2014 removed these restrictions, despite widespread union protest.
+The final agreement signed in October 2014 removed these restrictions, despite widespread union protest.
 While this agreement thoroughly betrayed Australian interests, things worked out well enough for Andrew Robb.
 Huang then organised large sums of money to be directed into the Victorian Liberal Party.
 In 2016, Robb ended up retiring from federal politics.
-Now, Robb’s former press secretary works on Yuhu’s media relations; whilst Robb himself has worked for various Chinese investment firms, including Landbridge, which recently leased the Darwin port.
+Now, Robb’s former press secretary works on Yuhu’s media relations; whilst Robb himself has worked for various Chinese investment firms, including Landbridge which recently leased the Darwin port.